cdisc-org/usdm/README.md

 ### General

+#### Sheets

 The workbook consists of several sheets each with a dedicated purpose.

 - Study sheet
 - Study Identifiers sheet
+- Study Design sheet
+- one or more Timeline sheets
 - Study Design Indications and Interventions sheet
+- Study Design Populations sheet
+- Study Design Objectives and Endpoints sheet
+- Study Design Estimands sheet
+- Study Design Procedures sheet
+- Study Design Encounters sheet
+- Study Design Elements sheet
+- Configuration sheet

+The content of each sheet is described below

-### CDISC Terminology
+#### CDISC Terminology

-For those cells containing definition where CDISC codes are used the user can enter either the CDISC C Code, for example `C15602`, the CDISC submission value, for example `PHASE III TRIAL`, or the preferred term, for example `Phase III Trial`
+For those cells  where CDISC codes are used the user can enter either the CDISC C Code, for example `C15602`, the CDISC submission value, for example `PHASE III TRIAL`, or the preferred term, for example `Phase III Trial`

 ### Study Sheet

+#### Sheet Name

+`study`

+#### Sheet Contents

 The study sheet consists of two parts, the upper section for those single values and then a section for the potentially repeating protocol version informaion